-Whether you’ve been following along with The Quiet Type for a while or have had a chance to browse the blog archives, you may have noticed my Monthly PowerSheets Updates in 2019.
-Near the end of the year, I decided I would do a full review of my experience to help you determine if a PowerSheets planner is right for you.
+Whether you’ve been following along with The Quiet Type for a while or have had a chance to browse the blog archives, you may have noticed I used to do a monthly roundup.
+In them, I’d share helpful freelancing resources and do a check-in on my Monthly PowerSheets progress.

 What is PowerSheets?